ja1den/halfmoon-highlight/README.md

 npm install halfmoon-highlight
 ```

-Then import it as a module.
+Then, import it as a module.

 ```js
 import 'halfmoon-highlight';